 |

-completely dominant to the long hair gene.
+short haired gene is completely dominant to the long

-hair is determined by selective breeding’ – however
+determined by selective breeding’ – however this

-genes) may be present which affect hair length – and the
+may be present which affect hair length – and the

-‘selective breeding’ is selecting cats with this other
+‘selective breeding’ is selecting cats with this

-‘hair length modifier’ gene(s).
+other ‘hair length modifier’ gene(s).

 |